WebXpertAlando/Web_Scraping_Airline_Reviews/README.md

 - Extract Reviews and sentiments by customers from airline quality
 - Categorize Sentiment Anaysis into positive, negative and neutral.
 - Perform Topic Modeling.
-- Display them using wordCloud.
+- Display Topics Using WordCloud.
 - Distribute Sentiments/Ratings as positive/negatives Using Normal Distibution.

 # Python Implementation of web scraping airline Reviews